schattle/cp_deforestation/README.md

 # cp_deforestation
-selecting control areas for comparison to community forests
+Analyzing deforestation inside and out of community forests in the DRC